Transparency is in our DNA

 There are many steps involved in transforming coffee from a cherry to a green bean.
 Understanding the value chain in each origin allows you to understand what the farmer invested, risked, and delivered.
 Without this knowledge, it is impossible to compare the price paid to a farmer in one country to a price paid to a farmer in another.

 We get it.
 This stuff is complicated and you will need to invest time to understand it.
 We considered simpler ways of presenting this data but we felt these options always misrepresented the numbers in some way, which would put us further behind our goal to make coffee a sustainable livelihood for farmers.
 Investing in the time required to educate ourselves about the value chain of each origin where we buy coffee is essential for our industry to be truly transparent.

 Nordic Approach Transparency Reports

-We are rolling out our transparency data origin by origin from now until April 2020.
+We are rolling out our transparency data origin by origin.
 In each report you will find information about the value chain in that origin, and the value chain of our suppliers, plus what was paid for cherries, parchment and green.
 In future we will publish this information where we put all our coffee information, on Cropster Hub.